Toronto Transit Commission accessibility: Stations

-Two of the six stations on Line 3 Scarborough are fully accessible, while one station is partially accessible:

 Planned elevator installation

 In a 2015 report, the TTC stated that its target of having all stations accessible by 2020 would not be met and that it could not make all subway stations accessible by 2025 unless full funding was made available by governments.
-In March 2017, TTC CEO Andy Byford reaffirmed the agency's commitment to meeting the 2025 goal, pointing out that, at one point in its plan, 17 stations will be under construction simultaneously.
-The completion plan for elevators in remaining stations is as follows: By May 2021, the TTC had revised its target completion date for all stations from 2025 to 2024.
+In March 2017, TTC CEO Andy Byford reaffirmed the agency's commitment to meeting the 2025 goal, pointing out that, at one point in its plan, 17 stations were under construction simultaneously.
+In May 2023, the TTC revised its target completion date for all stations from 2025 to 2024.
+However, in September 2023, the TTC noted that some stations would not be completed by the 2025 deadline, and that contingency plans would be put in place to satisfy ODA requirements.